 NCLAT concluded that:

-NCLAT's judgement in this case will help bring clarity to RP, COC and NCLT in adjudicating similar disputes.
+NCLAT's judgment in this case will help avoid confusion in adjudicating similar disputes in the future.

 This content is purely an academic analysis under "Legal intelligence series".

 © Copyright AMLEGALS.